-THE wide-band characteristics of passive components are becoming increasingly important even for high power applications, for which there has been a steady increase in switching frequencies over recent years.
-Present microprocessors are more able to cope with high frequencies and enable tighter control bandwidth.
-The ability to predict conducted electromagnetic interference (EMI) in power electronics circuitry before even constructing a prototype has also become a reality.
-These are only some of the reasons why high frequency behavior will gain increasing interest for the accurate characterization, modeling, and design of circuit components, such as filters, inductors, capacitors, and sensors, for frequencies typically up to 30 MHz.
+The wide-band characteristics of passive components are becoming increasingly important even for high power applications, for which there have been a steady increase in switching frequencies over recent years.
+Modern circuit simulation software running on present microprocessors are more able to cope with high frequencies, and enable tighter control bandwidth.
+The ability to predict conducted EMI in power electronics circuitry before even constructing a prototype has also become a reality.
+These are only some of the reasons why high frequency behavior will gain increasing interest for the accurate characterization, modeling and design of circuit components, such as filters, inductors, capacitors and sensors, for frequencies typically up to 30MHz.

-Current transformers with high frequency bandwidths are of special interest, since they are widely used in electromagnetic compatibility (EMC) compliance testing to inject disturbances as well as in power electronics circuits with high switching frequencies and wide-band control functions [1].
+Current transformers with high frequency bandwidths are of special interest, since they are widely used in EMC compliance testing to inject disturbances as well as in power electronics circuits with high switching frequencies and wide-band control functions [1].
 This manuscript investigates the high frequency behavior of a gapped toroidal magnetic structure which is intended for a current sensor application.
-In practice, the application includes a Hall-effect element, which is physically positioned in the air-gap as shown
+In practice the application includes a Hall-effect element, which is physically positioned in the air-gap as shown in Fig. 1, for dc and low frequency components of the measured current.
+The higher frequencies, to which the Hall-sensor is insensitive, are detected magnetically.
+The magnetic structure, which will be considered herein, thus consists of a toroidal core with an air-gap, a single-turn primary passing through the center window of the core, and a multi-turn secondary winding connected to the detection circuitry via a small load resistor.
+Even though this is in principle a rather simple structure, its behavior at high frequencies is affected by several factors that can produce highly non-linear response signals.